 Core Classes: These are classes that we recommend students to take first and are pre-requisites to the majority of the courses.

 Transfer Requirements: These are courses that PBC does not offer therefore students will need to transfer these courses from another institution.
 PBC will need to receive official transcripts in order to transfer courses.

-English Composition Speech Communications Personal Finance I A two credit English course (at least 102 level) must be transferred in from another college.
-Pt114 is not offered online.
-Financial Peace University course curriculum taught by Dave Ramsey will fulfill this degree requirement.
-Take this online at http://www.daveramsey.com/fpu/online/ or through a participating church and submit the certificate of completion to the Registrar's office.
+English Composition A two credit English course (at least 102 level) must be transferred in from another college.

+Speech Communications Co201 is not offered online.
+It must be transferred in from another college.